First Holy Communion

 Dates for First Reconciliation / First Holy Communion: Details to follow in the welcome letter after we receive your application form.

-NB: For the conferral of these sacraments, at least one parent should be a practicing Catholic, as parental support is vital if the faith is to be nurtured and parents remain the first teacher of their children in the way of faith.
+NB: For the conferral of these sacraments, at least one parent should be a practising Catholic, as parental support is vital if the faith is to be nurtured and parents remain the first teacher of their children in the way of faith.
 If neither parent is Catholic, it would be appropriate for at least one parent to consider their own baptism or reception into the Catholic Faith via the RCIA programme.

-Please download, complete and submit your application to the Parish Office by 30th September.
 By applying at least one parent agrees to attend the parent / carer sessions listed above, which are an integral part of the sacramental preparation.